- Off road parking

 About the location

 Mevagissey 3 miles.

 Once a crab fishing village, Gorran Haven on the south coast of Cornwall is ideally placed to explore the many beaches and coves in the area.
 Gorran Haven has a small sandy beach, connecting with the longer Great Perhaver beach at low tide.
 Much of the coastline in this area is owned by the National Trust, including the 370 feet high Dodman Point, rising above Gorran, which is thought to be one of Cornwall’s most dramatic headlands, and the cause of many a shipwreck.
-From its gorse-covered heights there are views across Veryan Bay and walks to the harbour village of Mevagissey.
+From its gorse-covered heights there are views across Veryan Bay to the west and Vault Beach to the east.
+Alternatively, you may wish to walk the coastal path to the harbour village of Mevagissey.
 Near Gorran Haven, in a beautiful setting of woodland, stream and pasture, is Caerhays Castle, an informal 60-acre garden on the coast near Porthluney Cove.
 Nearby are the wonderful Lost Gardens of Heligan, Wheal Martyn China Clay Museum and the cathedral town of Truro, with an excellent range of quality shopping and dining.